coumbaya/feta/README.md

         http://couchdb.apache.org/

-      Apache CouchDB is a document-oriented NoSQL database, which is implemented in the concurrency-oriented language Erlang database and uses JSON to store data, JavaScript as its query language using MapReduce indexes, and regular HTTP 7 for an API.
+      Apache CouchDB is a document-oriented NoSQL database, which is implemented in the concurrency-oriented language Erlang and uses JSON to store data, JavaScript as its query language using MapReduce indexes, and regular HTTP 7 for an API.

       This DB system is used to store FETA's federated log.